CLARE MILLEDGE: ALTUS DUEL: TOTAL ENVIRONMENT

 Clare Milledge is represented by The Commercial Gallery, Sydney.

-This project is supported by Arts NSW's NSW Artists' Grant Scheme, a devolved funding program administered by the National Association for the Visual Arts on behalf of the NSW Government.
+This project was supported by Arts NSW's NSW Artists' Grant Scheme, a devolved funding program administered by the National Association for the Visual Arts on behalf of the NSW Government.